What is decentralized finance (DeFi)?

 How does Ampleforth work?

-The future of DeFi
+Interoperability and the future of DeFi

-We’re observing a quantum leap in the new possibilities of the functionalities of money through the innovation of distributed ledger technologies.
+The future of DeFi extends beyond just financial applications.
+We're observing a quantum leap in the possibilities for monetary systems through the innovation of distributed ledger technologies.
 For the first time in history, a global financial system for a worldwide population is being shaped by that same population.
 Anyone can participate in DeFi protocols' governance and get a seat at the table where the world of decentralized finance is actively created.